Individual ecotherapy sessions in person or online

 What qualifications do you have?

-I trained with The Natural Academy in Level 3 Ecopsychology, and have nearly finished Level 4 Ecopsychology - three years of training - so I am an Ecotherapist in training until Jan 2026.
+I trained with The Natural Academy in Level 3 Ecopsychology, and have nearly finished Level 4 Ecopsychology - three years of training in total - so I am an Ecotherapist in training until Jan 2026, then I'll be fully qualified.
+The training is trauma-informed and focused on nervous system regulation.

 How much does it cost?